Jones Mwewa

 Jones Mwewa (12 March 1973 – 18 November 2011) was a Zambian footballer who was part of the Zambian squad that finished third in the 1996 African Cup of Nations.

 Career

 Mwewa played club football for Railway Express Power Dynamos and Konkola Blades.

 Mwewa made several appearances for the Zambia national football team, including 13 FIFA World Cup qualifying matches.
-He also participated for Zambia at the 2000 African Cup of Nations and 2002 African Cup of Nations finals.
+He also participated for Zambia at the 2000 African Cup of Nations and the 2002 African Cup of Nations finals.

 Death

 Mwewa died suddenly on 18 November 2011 at the age of 38.